hnovak94/Ultrasonic-Robot/README.md

 <img src="https://github.com/hnovak94/Ultrasonic-Robot/blob/master/media/bbbracket.JPG?raw=true" width="175">

-This part I created from scratch, based on a model made by another student.
+This part I created from scratch based on a model made by another student.
 It is used to hold the breadboard bracket against the wall, so that it can be secure without the assisstance of adhesive.

 ## Arduino Files